What types of animals need foster care?

 What if I want to adopt my foster?

 We love a great foster failure.
 We also try to always give our fosters first right of refusal with their foster pet.
 However, please be respectful of other adopters hoping to adopt your foster pet.
 Once an adopter has started the approval process for your foster they will be given priority.
-If you want to keep your foster, let your foster representative know ASAP and we will put the animal on a 2 week hold.
+If you want to keep your foster, let your foster representative know ASAP and we will put the animal on a 2-week hold.

 My foster dog isn’t working out:

 As your agreement as a foster of APPR, you agree to foster your foster animal through any issues that may arise – behaviorally, medically or within the home.
 APPR does not have a shelter or facility so foster families must commit to fostering their pet until the pet is adopted or transported to another rescue partner (through set up and agreement with APPR).
-This agrees to working through unexpected behavioral and medical issues that may arise and following through with advised treatment.
+This agrees to work through unexpected behavioral and medical issues that may arise and following through with advised treatment.
 We understand that personal issues can arise that are out of your control such as but not limited to illness, death, moving to another state, change in financial status, etc. Please contact us right away, explain the situation, and be patient while we make a plan.
 Because there are so many pets entering our rescue at all times we may not be able to accommodate your request right away.
 We promise to work together to come up with a suitable plan ASAP.

 I’m going on a trip and I can’t take my foster, what do I do?